 Matteias Collet

-(Work in progress) E2EE setup across CG-NAT using Wireguard, radvd and keepalived
+E2EE VPN setup across CG-NAT using Wireguard, radvd and keepalived

 Created at: / Last updated at:

-This site describes attempt to create a provider, network and environment agnostic site-to-site tunnel through which an end-to-end encrypted Wireguard tunnel can be routed.
+This site describes a provider, network and environment agnostic site-to-site tunnel through which an end-to-end encrypted Wireguard tunnel can be routed.

-There’s a version of Pro Custodibus that uses a wireguard tunnel between every hop in a hub and spoke configuration.
+There is a tunnel-in-tunnel version documented by Pro Custodibus that uses a wireguard tunnel between every hop in a hub and spoke configuration.
 This version has a similar idea, but instead of using wireguard tunnels for each hop (as it is quite costly due to re-encryption) it uses a combination of ULA advertisements and static routes instead.

 High Level Overview